dsbarnes/crud-frame-hooks/README.md

 The 'Users:' table will update accordingly.
 Clicking the 'EDT' on the 'Users:' table will change the 'Add Users:' to 'Edit Users' where one can update a users name or username.
-Once can cancle the editing or chose another user to edit by selecting a different 'EDT' button.
+Once can cancel the editing or chose another user to edit by selecting a different 'EDT' button.

 ## Contributing